teleprint-me/sdl-examples/docs/dda.md

 ### Integration with SDL

-To integrate this function into an SDL application, we need to initialize SDL, create a window and renderer, and then call the `dda_line` function within the rendering loop.
+To integrate this function into an SDL application, we need to initialize SDL, create a window and renderer, and then call the `draw_line` function within the rendering loop.
 Here’s a complete example:

 ```c
 #include <SDL2/SDL.h>